shakiblimon/contact/README.md

-# contact
-This is my first django project .
+# Contact (First Django Project)
-Here i am try to parse the contact data from databaase to show update delect and so on ,
+Here i am trying to parse the contact data from databaase to show update delect and so on.